christf/decentral_network/decentral_freifunk.md

   * the packaging for mesh protocol must be in sync for multiple platforms.
 This is a nuisance

-* At a scale of a few hundred nodes, the infrastructure in the data center is already quite specialized.
+* At a scale of a few hundred nodes, the infrastructure in the data center is already quite specialized (virtual machines are replaced by physical ones, when becoming ISP router hardware is used that holds the full table, managing peerings and failover is required).
 This makes it difficult to contribute individual resources and effort.
 It is very difficult to run a community project when contribution is not easily possible.

 We already have an ipv6-only network and the ability to distribute multicast to every node on the net.

 ## Ideas

-All of these ideas are designed for ipv6-only networks.

-### move more exit functionality into nodes
+All of these ideas are designed for ipv6-only networks and will move functionality from the data center into nodes and thus requiring less and less centralized infrastructure.

-#### Node operators should be able to chose their node to become an Exit
+### Node operators should be able to chose their node to become an Exit

 Traffic may leave the Freifunk network at any node should their operator chose so.
 This would de-centralize the delivery of internet services.